mendokuse3/General-Assembly-Code/README.md

 ## Course Overview
 Learn to code in JavaScript, the native language of the web used by developers the world over.

-• Coding webpages using Hypertext Markup Language (HTML), Cascading Style Sheets (CSS), and JavaScript.
+*s Coding webpages using Hypertext Markup Language (HTML), Cascading Style Sheets (CSS), and JavaScript.
-• Programming and computer science fundamentals, as well as software engineering best practices.
+*s Programming and computer science fundamentals, as well as software engineering best practices.
-• Version control and collaborative software development with Git and GitHub.
+*s Version control and collaborative software development with Git and GitHub.
-• Developing full-stack applications with in-demand technologies such as Ruby on Rails, React, Express with Node.js.
+*s Developing full-stack applications with in-demand technologies such as Ruby on Rails, React, Express with Node.js.
-• Building full-stack applications by leveraging common design and architectural patterns like model–view–controller (MVC) and Representational State Transfer (REST).
+*s Building full-stack applications by leveraging common design and architectural patterns like model–view–controller (MVC) and Representational State Transfer (REST).
-• Safely modeling and storing data in SQL and NoSQL databases.
+*s Safely modeling and storing data in SQL and NoSQL databases.
-• Consuming and integrating third-party application programming interfaces (APIs) in an application.
+*s Consuming and integrating third-party application programming interfaces (APIs) in an application.
-• Front-end web application development with modern JavaScript frameworks such as React.
+*s Front-end web application development with modern JavaScript frameworks such as React.
-• Deploying applications to the web via cloud-based hosting.
+*s Deploying applications to the web via cloud-based hosting.
-• Implementing common data structures encountered in technical interview situations
-• Solving algorithmic challenges and analyzing the computational complexity of algorithms using Big O notation
+*s Implementing common data structures encountered in technical interview situations *s Solving algorithmic challenges and analyzing the computational complexity of algorithms using Big O notation

 #### Unit Structure
 | Unit | Content |